Wathumba Creek on Fraser Island

 The site is walk-in-only, meaning that your vehicle needs to be parked outside the camp area in a parking space.
 A little inconvenient when you have to carry a heap of camp stuff in by hand.

 Generators are not permitted and Fires are totally prohibited.

-Also as you are based at the mouth of the creek and there is surrounding mangrove areas the sandflies and mosquitoes can be a problem especially at dusk.
+Also as you are based at the mouth of the creek and there are surrounding mangrove areas the sandflies and mosquitoes can be a problem, especially at dusk.

 Bring plenty of personal insect repellent and coils.
 We recommend either ” Bushmans or Rid” to keep them away.

-Most of the boaties just use this area for the day and retire back to their boats for sleeping.
-There is no facilities in this area.
+Most of the boaties just use this area for the day and retire back to their boats for sleep.
+There are no facilities in this area.